-- 1. You must have a doctor or other provider write your prescription.
+- 1. You must have a doctor or other provider write your prescription, which must be valid under applicable state law.
 This person often is your primary care provider (PCP).
 It could also be another provider if your PCP has referred you for care. - 2.
-You generally must use a network pharmacy to fill your prescription. - 3.
+Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - 3.
+You generally must use a network pharmacy to fill your prescription. - 4.
 Your prescribed drug must be on the plan's List of Covered Drugs.
-We call it the "Drug List" for short. - If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to Chapter 9 to learn about asking for an exception. - 4.
+We call it the "Drug List" for short. - If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to Chapter 9 to learn about asking for an exception. - 5.
 Your drug must be used for a medically accepted indication.
 This means that the use of the drug is either approved by the Food and Drug Administration or supported by certain medical references.